 Each month, Petrossian offers a collection of three of the world's finest gourmet cheeses.
 The selection changes at the end of the month, so make sure to check back often to see our latest trio.

-Valençey cheese is one of the classic French cheeses made in the province of Berry in central France.
-It is named after the town of Valençey.
-Its rind has a rustic blue-grey color which is made by the natural molds.
+Valençay cheese is one of the classic French cheeses made in the province of Berry in central France.
+It is named after the town of Valençay in the Indre department, France.
+Valençay is an unpasteurized goats-milk cheese.
+Its rind has a rustic blue-grey color which is made by the natural moulds.
 The rind is then darkened by dusting charcoal powder.
-Valençey cheese used to have a shape of a perfect pyramid with a pointed top.
-But when Napoleon returned to the castle of Valencey after his unsuccessful expedition in Egypt, he saw the cheese, in a fit of rage drew his sword and cut of the top of cheese.
+It is available usually between March and December, with peak manufacture between April and August.
+Valençay cheese used to have a shape of a perfect pyramid with a pointed top.
+But when Napoleon returned to the castle of Valencay after his unsuccessful expedition in Egypt, he saw the cheese, and in a fit of rage, drew his sword and cut of the top of cheese.
 Since then the cheese has always been made with a flattened top.
-Gewurtraminer, Pinot Blanc or Cabernet Sauvignon will all work well with this fresh chevre.
+Valençay pairs well with dry white wine as well with light red wine such as Touraine.